Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Evaluation of Model Performance

 \subsection{Language Modeling Evaluation}

-We assess the quality of the generated text and its efficacy in handling CS in language modeling (LM), we use both n-gram and neural LM.
-For this, we build standard trigram LM using Kneser-Ney smoothing using SRILLM toolkit~\cite{stolcke2002srilm} and for the neural LM, we train TDNN-LSTM using Kaldi-RNNLM toolkit \cite{xu2018neural} for $5$ epoch only.
-We evaluate the efficacy using tradition perplexity (PPL), where the lower the number, the better it is.
+We assess the quality of the generated text and its efficacy in handling CS in language modeling (LM) for both $n$-gram and neural LMs.
+We build a standard trigram LM using Kneser-Ney smoothing using SRILLM toolkit~\cite{stolcke2002srilm}.
+Moreover, we train Long short-term memory (LSTM) with $4$ layers, $1,024$ output units and Stochastic gradient descent (SGD) using ESPNet toolkit \cite{watanabe2018espnet} for $20$ epoch.